-Open Science community Saudi Arabia (OSCSA) was established in line with Saudi Arabia’s Vision 2030, which focuses on installing values, enhancing knowledge and improving equal access to education.
-It aims to provide a place where newcomers and experienced peers interact, inspire each other to embed open science practices and values in their workflows and provide feedback on policies, infrastructures and support services.
+Open Science Community Saudi Arabia (OSCSA) aims to provide a place where newcomers and experienced peers interact, inspire each other to embed open science practices and values in their workflows and provide feedback on policies, infrastructures, and support services.
 Our community is part of the International Network of Open Science & Scholarship Communities (INOSC).

 What is Open Science?

-"Open Science describes an on-going movement in the way research is performed, researchers collaborate, knowledge is shared, and science is organised.
-It affects the whole research cycle and its stakeholders, enhances science by facilitating more transparency, openness, networking and collaboration."1.
-[OpenAIRE]↩
+"Open Science describes an ongoing movement in a way research is performed, researchers collaborate, knowledge is shared, and science is organised.
+It affects the whole research cycle and its stakeholders and enhances science by facilitating more transparency, openness, networking, and collaboration."1.
+[OpenAIRE] ↩

 Why Join our Community?Learn about Open Science practices through our Workshops.

 Support to lead your own project, and provide more visibility and discoverability for your work.

 OSCSA helps you to get connected with like-minded people from other communnities that adopt Open Science practices (e.g. Turing Way, Carpentries, ArabR, ...).

 Who Can Join?We welcome everyone regardless of their knowledge of Open Science.
 Please fill out this form with instructions on how to join.

 Open Science (OS) is an umbrella term that is used to describe movements and practices aimed at increasing the accessibility of scientific knowledge and fostering innovations.
 To demystify these principles, we briefly describe six of its core components.

 Open source software is a code that is designed to be publicly accessible.
 Prime examples include Linux, Firefox & Android